 Finally, check out Swagbucks, a rewards and survey company who gives you $5 to start.
 They let you earn points from more than just surveys – you can get points watching videos, playing games, and surfing the internet.

 2. Drive for Uber/Lyft

-If you have a car and you have some free time, consider driving for Becoming an Uber or Lyft.
 The last few rides I had on Uber were with a ballet dance professor, a Master Electrician, and college adjunct professor.
 They all sideline as an Uber driver because it's easy.
+You can make a little extra money on your commute home or when your kids are asleep.
 The last driver was on his way back from DC to Baltimore and picked us up along the way.

 Tutoring is a great way to make money because students are always looking for additional schooling.
 You can look for local message boards, Craigslist, and Facebook groups to advertise your area of expertise, rates, and hours.

 If you prefer a more flexible schedule and working out of your home, you could always tutor online.
 One great option is teaching English as a Second Language on VIPKid, a company that can connect US-based educators (you only need a Bachelor's degree in any field plus teaching experience, this can be tutoring, teaching at church, homeschooling, etc – not necessarily formal classroom education) with children in China looking for a 1-on-1 immersive language experience.

 Blogs are a great way to earn income but they are not instant money machines.

 Fortunately, they take very little money to set up (read our 10-minute how to start a blog guide) and they're fun to do if you're into the subject you choose.
 What's fun is that you get to interact with readers and other bloggers, slowly build the site over time, and it's a pretty quick learning curve.

 If you want to learn how to make money from blogging, the Making Sense of Affiliate Marketing course is top-notch.
 6 modules, 30 lessons, and a private mastermind for just only $197.